If you are in the dark about prostate cancer, here are some things to know:

 Anyone with a prostate can develop prostate cancer.
 In fact, many men who live into old age will develop prostate cancer but never know they have it.
 It's the second most common cancer in men.
 Only skin cancer is more common.

-About 1 in 8 men will be diagnosed with prostate cancer during his lifetime and about 1 in 41 men will die of the disease.
+About one in 8 men will be diagnosed with prostate cancer during his lifetime and about one in 41 men will die of the disease.
 However, most men with prostate cancer do not die from prostate cancer.